How to figure out if you need critical illness insurance

 Not always, but with many providers, yes.

-It’s rare to find critical illness cover that’s not bundled with another protection plan, such as life insurance or mortgage term assurance.
+It’s rare to find critical illness cover that’s not bundled with another protection plan, such as life insurance, medical insurance or mortgage term assurance.

 What if my employer offers benefits that pay out in case of illness?